costlysignalling/SShD_human_face/README.md

 Visualizations that are included in the paper require a lot of additional code.
 It is stored in "visualization_" scripts.
 You can read the knitted report in Markdown_results.pdf file.

-You can track the preprint of the paper here: add link
+You can track the preprint of the paper at 10.31234/osf.io/7vdmb